broadinstitute/polyphonia/README.md

 ### Plate Map File(s)

-If you would like, you can include a plate map file, or multiple plate map files.
+If you would like, you can include a plate map file, or multiple plate map files using `--plate-map`.
 Your plate map must contain two columns, tab separated, without a header:
 1. The name of the sample.
 Each sample name in a plate map must match a full header line (after the `>`) in the [consensus genome fasta file(s)](#consensus-genomes) and the *name* of a [within-sample diversity file](#within-sample-diversity-files) up to a `.`.
 (If your within-sample diversity file name contains multiple `.`s, polyphonia will try to match all possible names starting with the longest.)
 Any sample names that do not have a corresponding consensus genome and a corresponding within-sample diversity file will not be included.
 3. The well the sample is in.
 Each well must be a letter, denoting the row of the well, followed by a number, denoting the column of the well.
 Column numbers are 1-indexed: the first column is column 1, the second column is column 2, and so on.
 The letters are A-Z for the first 26 rows, followed by AA-AZ for the next 26 rows, followed by BA-BZ, and so on.